Python-PyQt/PyQt6-Docs/descriptions/QtXml/QDomElement-c.rst

 Note that we attempt to convert each node to a text node and use :sip:ref:`~PyQt6.QtXml.QDomElement.text` rather than using firstChild().toText().data() or n.toText().data() directly on the node, because the node may not be a text element.

-You can get a list of all the decendents of an element which have a specified tag name with :sip:ref:`~PyQt6.QtXml.QDomElement.elementsByTagName` or :sip:ref:`~PyQt6.QtXml.QDomElement.elementsByTagNameNS`.
+You can get a list of all the descendents of an element which have a specified tag name with :sip:ref:`~PyQt6.QtXml.QDomElement.elementsByTagName` or :sip:ref:`~PyQt6.QtXml.QDomElement.elementsByTagNameNS`.

 To browse the elements of a dom document use firstChildElement(), lastChildElement(), nextSiblingElement() and previousSiblingElement().
 For example, to iterate over all child elements called "entry" in a root element called "database", you can use: